 On 2 December 2009, the 64th session of the United Nations General Assembly declared 29 August as International Day against Nuclear Tests by unanimously adopting resolution 64/35.

 The International Day against Nuclear Tests (see also website of the United Nations Office for Disarmament Affairs) aims to galvanize the United Nations, its Member States, intergovernmental and non-governmental organizations, academic institutions, youth networks and the media against nuclear testing.
 The day highlights the importance of banning nuclear tests as a valuable step towards achieving a safer world.

 The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is the instrument to achieve this.
-While the CTBT has been signed by 182 and ratified by 154 of them (see map), it needs to be ratified by all 44 States identified as nuclear technology holders to enter into force.
-Of these, nine have yet to deposit their instrument of ratification: China, the Democratic People's Republic of Korea, Egypt, India, Indonesia, Iran, Israel, Pakistan and the United States.
+While the CTBT has been signed by 184 and ratified by 163 of them (see interactive map), it needs to be ratified by all 44 States identified as nuclear technology holders to enter into force.
+Of these, eight have yet to deposit their instrument of ratification: China, the Democratic People's Republic of Korea, Egypt, Iran, Israel, Pakistan and the United States.

 The resolution was originally submitted by Kazakhstan.
 The day marks the permanent closure of the Semipalatinsk test site by Kazakhstan on 29 August 1991.
 The selection of that date in 1991, in turn, was made because this was when the Soviet Union conducted its first nuclear test at the site in 1949.

 Event: Art exhibition in the Vienna International Centre